MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12video/ns-d3d12video-d3d12_feature_data_video_extension_commands.md

 ### -field CommandCount

 The supported number of video extension commands.
-This value must be the count returned by a call to[ID3D12VideoDevice::CheckFeatureSupport](nf-d3d12video-id3d12videodevice-checkfeaturesupport.md) with  [D3D12_FEATURE_VIDEO_EXTENSION_COMMAND_COUNT](ne-d3d12video-d3d12_feature_video.md) specified as the feature.
+This value must be the count returned by a call to [ID3D12VideoDevice::CheckFeatureSupport](nf-d3d12video-id3d12videodevice-checkfeaturesupport.md) with [D3D12_FEATURE_VIDEO_EXTENSION_COMMAND_COUNT](ne-d3d12video-d3d12_feature_video.md) specified as the feature.

 ### -field pCommandInfos